jingleyang/project_layout/README.md

 ## Directory Layout

 1. Any directory shoule contain a README.md file, which is written in markdown format.
 The benifit is that it will be rendered by github on the website.
-Also git will not trace a empty directory.
+Also git will not trace an empty directory.

 ## Licence